 The Ethics Committee, a forum for multidisciplinary exchange and debate, has the task of supporting and advising project leaders on their scientific approach.

-Act No. 2012-300 of 5 March 2012 on research involving the human person (known as the Jardé Act) and its implementing decree (Decree No. 2016-1537 of 16 November 2016) defines 3 categories of research and the functioning of the committees for the protection of persons
+The law n° 2012-300 of 5 March 2012 relating to research involving the human person (known as the Jardé law) and its implementingdecree(decree n° 2016-1537 of 16 November 2016) define: the 3 categories of research and the functioning of the committees for the protection of persons (CPP).

-Once the account is activated, you will receive an email with your access to the WEB service and you will be able to proceed with the creation of a research file with all its attachments to be submitted for notification to a CPP.
+Once the account is activated, you will receive an email with your accesses to the WEB service and you can proceed to the creation of a research file with all its attachments to be submitted for notification to a CPP.

 For any research project, you will also be asked to provide the unique registration number of the research (EUDRACT number for interventional research on a drug, or ID-RCB number provided by the ANSM for all other research), as well as the title of the research.

-You will submit your research dossier to the draw once you have submitted all the documents making up the dossier (please refer to the decrees setting out the content and methods of presentation of the dossier for requesting an opinion).
+You will submit your research dossier to the draw once you have submitted all the documents making up the dossier ( refer to the decrees setting out the content and methods of presentation of the application for an opinion).

-After having clicked on the "draw" button, you will receive an e-mail indicating the PPC drawn.
+Once you have clicked on the "draw" button, you will receive an e-mail message indicating the PPC drawn.
 The RIPH IS will be the interface to communicate with the designated PPC.

-Requests for subsequent substantial modifications are addressed to the PPC having decided on the initial project, always via the RIPH IS interface.
+Requests for subsequent substantial modifications are addressed to the CPP having decided on the initial project always through the interface of the SI RIPH.

-Requests for reconsideration of your project or substantial modifications to your project by another PPC, following an unfavourable opinion from the PC, will also be filed on this interface.
+Requests for reconsideration of your project or requests for substantial modifications of your project by another CPP, following an unfavourable opinion from the PC will also be filed on this interface.

-The European Data Protection Regulation in force since May 2018 RGPD requires the appointment of a DPO within universities.
+The European Data Protection Regulation in force since May 2018 DPMR imposes the appointment of a DPO in universities.

-Mr Hervé Isar, University Professor is appointed Data Protection Officer for AMU.
+Mr Hervé Isar, Professor of Universities is appointed Data Protection Officer for AMU.